 The Company generates revenue from license or similar agreements with pharmaceutical companies for the development and commercialization of certain products.
 Such agreements may include the transfer of intellectual property rights in the form of licenses.
 Payments made by the customer may include non-refundable upfront fees, payments based upon the achievement of defined milestones, and royalties on sales of products.
 Licenses of intellectual property: If a license to the Company's intellectual property is determined to be distinct from the other performance obligations identified in the arrangement, the Company recognizes the transaction price allocated to the license as revenue upon transfer of control of the license.
 All other promised goods or services in the agreement are evaluated to determine if they are distinct.
-If they are not distinct, they are combined with other promised goods or services that is distinct.
+If they are not distinct, they are combined with other promised goods or services to create a bundle of promised goods or services that is distinct.